suvodeep4119/suvodeep4119/README.md

 ## Coder, gamer, enthusiast rig builder !

-- 🌱 Currently exploring the edges of MEAN stack and AWS.
+- 🌱 Currently exploring the edges of Go & RUST.
 - 👯 Collab more with other developers !
 - 🥅 2024 Goals: More open source contribution
 - ⚡ Fun fact: I have over 6500 hours of gameplay in Dota 2 !!
 Ask me anything about your new PC/laptop build !